I’ve recently been trying to pull the plug on Virgin Media, which has proved both time-consuming and stressful.

 I was so fed up at this point that I bluntly told the advisor I no longer wanted the service, even if they were going to give it to me for free.

 Finally, they got the message but then warned me I’d lose my email account by switching providers, (though I’d already found you get 90 days grace), along with a warning I could face much slower speeds by switching.

-And to top the lot, despite Virgin Media originally insisting my husband was the only person who could cancel the service, when I asked if he needed to get on the phone, my word was good enough this time round!
+And to top the lot, despite Virgin Media originally insisting my husband was the only person who could cancel the service when I asked if he needed to get on the phone, my word was good enough this time around!